 This section aims to explain to applicants what to expect if selected for the programme.
-The maximum term of the programme is 5 years and individual projects cannot exceed November 2030.
-Teams selected at the full proposal stage will enter into a contracting phase with ARIA where the specific scope of work will be finalised.
+The maximum term of the programme is 5 years and individual projects cannot exceed 4.5 years in duration or run later than November 2030.
+Teams selected at the full proposal stage will enter into a contracting phase with ARIA where the specific scope of work will be finalised, taking into account the other teams selected.
 This phase will require updated and more accurate cost assessments.
 Individual teams can launch as soon as everything is in place; they do not need to wait for other teams except where there are dependencies.
 More information on how we select projects and the application stages can be found here.